8. Netflix: Avoid these GraphQL pitfalls

 Avoid these GraphQL pitfalls

-Don't miss the next GraphQL Summit, on October 10-12, 2023 in San Diego.
-Book your tickets here!
+Don't miss the next GraphQL Summit, on October 8-10, 2024 in New York City.
+Book your tickets, early bird prices end on May 20th.

-Taking on Anarchy, Stephen offers up some great tips including creating a working group, documenting your best practices, systemizing and democratizing update proposals, and finally using linting to give your teams more space and time to make the important human decisions.
+Taking on Schema Anarchy, Stephen offers up some great tips including creating a schema working group, your schema best practices, systemizing and democratizing schema update proposals, and finally using linting to give your teams more space and time to make the important human decisions.

 You don't have to crank Federation up to 11 straight out of the gate, advises Stephen.
 Start simple and crank it up as you go.
 Use Federation.
 Not too much.
 Mostly along team boundaries.